Goat Chops with Red Wine Olive Sauce

 Instructions

-• Season the lamb chops with the rosemary, salt and pepper and allow to rest overnight in the fridge, or for at least a few hours.
-Heat the lamb fat in a 8-10 inch pan that can accommodate the lamb chops, and brown the lamb chops well on both sides.
+• Season the lamb chops or other meat with the rosemary, salt and pepper and allow to rest overnight in the fridge, or for at least a few hours.

 • Remove the lamb chops and keep warm in a dish with a rim to catch any juice.
 Add the shallots and butter to the pan, cook for two minutes, then add the flour, stir, and cook a minute more.